HyperTesto/hypertesto.me/content/blog/2025/11/from-0-to-30k-ep2/index.en.md

 This avoids any floating‑point rounding quirks while keeping the representation simple and network‑friendly.

 ## Double precision coordinates in Star Citizen
-Cloud Imperium Games has confirmed that the engine now uses 64‑bit (double‑precision) floating‑point values for world‑space coordinates.
+Cloud Imperium Games has confirmed that the engine now uses 64‑bit (double‑precision) floating‑point values for world‑space coordinates[^2].
-Sean Tracy (Technical Director) explained that moving from 32‑bit to 64‑bit “allows greater precision and size for positional space” because the game’s star systems span millions of kilometres, far beyond what a 32‑bit float can accurately represent.
+Sean Tracy (Technical Director) explained that moving from 32‑bit to 64‑bit “allows greater precision and size for positional space”[^3] because the game’s star systems span millions of kilometres, far beyond what a 32‑bit float can accurately represent.

 **Why it matters**